cjpearson/cordova-plugin-keyboard/README.md

 - iOS

-Keyboard.onhide
+keyboardDidHide
 =================

-If defined, this function fired when keyboard fully closed.
+This event is fired when the keyboard is fully closed.

-    Keyboard.onhide = function () {
+    window.addEventListener('keyboardDidHide', function () {
         // Describe your logic which will be run each time keyboard is closed.
-    }
+    });

 Description
 -----------